Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: Theoretical Framework

 \subsubsection{From Signals to Discrimination}

 How do firms combine subjective and objective information?
 A fully Bayesian employer would weight each signal inversely with its noise and place less weight on the subjective channel when it is unreliable.
-In practice, employers do not fully adjust for signal quality \citep{bartos_attention_2016}.
+In practice, employers do not fully adjust for signal quality.
+Managers in low-skill service firms who overrode a newly adopted job test's recommendations hired workers with shorter tenures \citep{hoffman_discretion_2018}.
+Employers also read the verifiable credentials applicants present as signals of underlying traits. \citet{stans_impact_2026} find that human-resource managers value a finished graduate degree as evidence of stronger cognitive and non-cognitive traits and read an unfinished one as a weaker signal than a bachelor's degree.
 When hiring for a management position, employers emphasize subjective assessments of leadership and interpersonal skills because the job requires those skills, not because the assessments are precise.
-We therefore model employers as placing weight \(E_j^\ast\) on the subjective signal and weight \(1 - E_j^\ast\) on the objective signal, so that the job's task demands rather than signal precision govern the combination.\footnote{This assumption can be relaxed.
+These skills could in principle be assessed with standardized instruments, but at the screening stage employers evaluate r\'{e}sum\'{e}s through subjective judgment rather than administering tests.\footnote{The advertisement text bears this out.
+Mentions of objective screening instruments do not rise with analytical task intensity, and the point estimate is negative, while they rise with routine cognitive intensity (Appendix Table \ref{table:screening-instruments}).} We therefore model employers as placing weight \(E_j^\ast\) on the subjective signal and weight \(1 - E_j^\ast\) on the objective signal, so that the job's task demands rather than signal precision govern the combination.
+This behavioral assumption departs from optimal updating.
+Under optimal updating, an employer would shrink the weight on the noisier subjective signal for minority applicants, and that adjustment would weaken or reverse the prediction that discrimination rises with \(E_j^\ast\).
+The evidence cited above on incomplete adjustment to signal quality motivates the departure.\footnote{The task-based weighting assumption can be relaxed within the behavioral class.
 Any signal-combination rule in which the weight on subjective assessment remains positive and increases with the job's reliance on subjective evaluation produces similar predictions.
+Fully Bayesian precision weighting lies outside this class because it ties the weight to signal quality rather than to the job's task demands.
 See Appendix \ref{appendix:discrim}.}

 Because subjective evaluation is noisier for minority applicants, the composite assessment is also noisier.
 Let \(V_{gj}\) and \(V_{Mj}\) denote the composite evaluation variance for group-\(g\) minority and majority applicants, respectively.
-The minority-majority variance gap is
+The minority--majority variance gap is